ROBelgium/MSNoise/doc/how_tos.rst

 --------------

-When starting to use MSNoise, one will most probably need to re-run different parts of the Workflow more than one time.
+When starting to use MSNoise, one will most probably need to re-run different parts of the Workflow more than once.
 By default, MSNoise is designed to only process "what's new", which is antagonistic to what is wanted.
 Hereafter, we present cases that will cover most of the re-run techniques: